HarryW217/HarryW217/README.md

 ### Hi there 👋
-My name is Harry and I am an up-and-coming Software Developer!
+My name is Harry and I am a Software Developer!

 I have recently graduated from the Northcoders' Software Development Bootcamp, where I learned JavaScript, HTML and CSS.
 In addition, I have learned Python and Typescript!
 I am thrilled to be on this exciting journey.